‘The Bachelorette’ 2017 Spoilers: Chris Harrison On Why He Spoiled The Bachelor

 The current season of The Bachelor still has a few episodes left to go through, and Nick Viall needs to make his final choice of true love.
-There are four women remaining for him to choose from and the spoiler sites have already let the world know what will happen, but then again, so has ABC.
+There are four women remaining for him to choose from, and the spoiler sites have already let the world know what will happen, but then again, so has ABC.
 Yes, the announcement of Rachel Lindsay at the lead on the next season of The Bachelorette has been made, and host Chris Harrison has a good reason for it.

 Please let it be known that there are possible spoilers ahead for the new and current season of The Bachelor starring Nick Viall.
 If you don’t want to know them, stop reading now.